-Men, stir Your Mentality.
+Men, Stir Your Mentality.

-If only men would realize that the material side is what we girls care the least for.
-Pray don't think, just because you have built us colonial houses and have our clothes made for us, and that you have done your whole duty by us.
-It never occurs to most of us, who have these dear American men for lovers and husbands, that we ever really could get cold or hungry.
-You would have a fit if you thought anybody belonging to you didn't have all the clothes they wanted and the best the market affords.
-But you think it a huge joke when we say that we are mentally cold and hungry a good deal of the time, and that you are a storehouse with all that we need, right within your hearts and brains, only you won't give it to us -- Ladies' Home lournal.
+nen would realize that the material side is what we girls care the least for.
+Pray don't think, just because you have built us colonial houses and have our clothes made for us, and never allow butchers' bills to annoy us, that you have done your whole duty by us.
+It never occurs to most of us, who have these dear American men for lovers and husbands. that we ever really could get cold or hungry.
+You would have a fit if you thought anybody belonging to you didn't have all clothes they wanted and the best the market affords.
+But you think it a huge joke when we say that we are mentally cold and hungry a good deal of the time, and that you are a storehouse with all that we need, right within your hearts and brains, only you won't give it to us.-Ladies'

-The March number of the North American Review opens with an important poper on "America's Interest in Eastern Asia," by the Hon, John Barrett, United States Minister to Spain.
-The conditions which have erved to retard the development of American-Asiatic trade in the past, are ably set forth by Mr. Harrett.together with some timery and valuable suggestions as to how American interests may best avail themselves of the "Asiatic Opportunity." .
+The March number of the North American Review opens with an important paper on "America's Interest in Eastern Asia," by the Hon.
+John Barrett, United States Minister to Spain.
+The conditions which have served to retard the development of American-Asiatic trade in the past, are ably set forth by Mr. Barrett together with some timely and valuable suggestions as to how American interests may best avail themselves of the "Asiatic Opportunity."

-Mrs. Cieveland Weighs 196 Pounds.
+Mrs. Cleveland Weighs 196 Pounds.

-People who knew Frances Folsom as a slight young school girl and have not enjoyed the privilege of seeing her since are not altogether prepared for the development which has taken place since her marriage.
+l'eople who knew Frances Folsom as a slight young school girl and have not enjoyed the privilege of seeing her since are not altogether prepared for the development which has taken place since her marriage.
 Mrs. Cleveland has acquired additional weight almost imperceptibly, but none the less surely.
-It does not detract in the slightest degree from her charming presence.
-Some of her most intimate friends have been particularly curious of late to know how much she actually weighed, but they were not altogether prepared for the statement Mrs Cleveland made the other day to one of her friends that she now tipped the scales at exactly 106 pounds -- Chicago Times-Herald.
+It-does not detract in the slightest degree from her charming presence.
+Some of her most intimate friends have been particularly curious of late to know how much she actually weighed, but they were not altogether prepared for the statement Mrs. Cleveland made the other day to one of her friends that she now tipped the scales at exactly 196 pounds.-Chicago Times-Herald.

-Time's chisel deepens the mark every time there is a frown upon the face.

-Marriage Insed on flirtation logically ends in separation, divorce or - tragedy,
+time there is a frown upon the face.
+Marriage tased on flirtation logically ends in separation, divorce or-tragedy.

-Newspapers Have Fublic Duties.
+Newspapers Have Public Duties.